 This is no guarantee that things will work out.
 But generally, if you apply for a job with an established brand, then there’s more chance of things working out.
 It’s also more likely that there will be systems in place to handle problems if they occur.

 If you’re doing a TEFL course, then your tutors will probably bring up the job search towards the end of the course.
 They might know who is hiring and where you could work as a newly qualified teacher of ESL.
 Ask them and ask other trainees.

 This is why it can be especially useful to do your teacher training in the country where you’d like to teach.
 As you’re there, you can ask people about job openings and do your research on the ground.
 Speaking of which.

 #6 Go Local

-If you live in the country where you’d like to teach, then start making connections with the teaching world there, even if you want to teach online.
-You might want to join a teaching organisation such as TESOL France, TESOL Spain, IATEFL Poland or IATEFL Hungary.
+If you live in the country where you’d like to teach English online, then start making connections with the teaching world there, even if you want to teach online.
+You might want to join a teaching organisation such as TESOL France, TESOL Spain, IATEFL Poland, or IATEFL Hungary.
 You can find more teachers’ associations here.